ImagingDataCommons/highdicom/docs/seg.rst

   receiving application to process, since the tiles are guaranteed to be regularly and consistently ordered.

-You can control tihs behavior by specifying the ``dimension_organization_type`` parameter and passing a value of the :class:`highdicom.DimensionOrganizationTypeValues` enum.
+You can control this behavior by specifying the ``dimension_organization_type`` parameter and passing a value of the :class:`highdicom.DimensionOrganizationTypeValues` enum.
 The default value is ``"TILED_SPARSE"``.
 Generally, the ``"TILED_FULL"`` option will be used in